-of this Article.
-And the statement may be far closer to the mark than the view held by Garmon's interlocutors that the South was systemically undervaluing while the North was not-again, a subject outside this Article.
+While recognizing the importance of this contribution, I have reservations about Garmon's broader statement that the direct-tax valuations of 1798, in general, provide "a very good indication of the relative value of land in each tax district."
+The statement may be true from the perspective of economic historians studying very broad differences in national wealth over time or in wealth among the nation's large geographic regions-subjects beyond the scope of this Article.
+And the statement may be far closer to the mark than the view held by Garmon's interlocutors that the South was systemically undervaluing while the North was not-again, a subject outside the scope of this Article.
 But I do not think the statement is true in the sense that taxpayers in 1798 would have generally experienced or understood the officials' valuation decisions as objective and not involving much discretion.

-On this point, Garmon argues that (a) population density is generally correlated with the market value of land, 372 (b) the Treasury Department in 1798 gave federal direct-tax officials strict, uniform instructions to gather and rely upon sale-price data to discern market value, 373 and (c) population densities of the federal tax districts nationwide explain the average valuations-per-acre assigned by officials to those districts so well as to indicate that the officials generally followed these instructions.
-374 I will examine these three claims in turn.
+On this point, Garmon argues that (a) population density is generally correlated with the market value of land, 436 (b) the Treasury Department in 1798 gave federal direct-tax officials strict, uniform instructions to gather and rely upon sale-price data to discern market value, 437 and (c) population densities of the federal tax districts nationwide explain the average valuations-per-acre assigned by officials to those districts so well as to indicate that the officials generally followed these instructions.
+438 I will examine these three claims in turn.